sparesparrow/mcp-servers/src/git/README.md

 Please note that mcp-server-git is currently in early development.
 The functionality and available tools are subject to change and expansion as we continue to develop and improve the server.

+### Repository Path Security

+When running the server with the `--repository` flag, all Git operations are restricted to that specific repository path, regardless of any `repo_path` values provided in tool calls.
+This provides an important security boundary:

+- The server will reject any attempts to access paths outside the configured repository
+- All tool operations that accept a `repo_path` parameter will ignore it and use the configured repository instead
+- Path traversal attempts (e.g., using `../`) are blocked
+- If no repository is configured, the server requires explicit repository paths for each operation

+This makes it safe to expose the server to untrusted clients while maintaining control over which repositories they can access.

 ### Tools

 1. `git_status`